 Arrival & Departures

 Each child must be accompanied on arrival or departure by a parent or one of the people nominated on the enrolment form.
-The centre must be advised of any change.
-On arrival your child must be “signed-in” on the daily sign-in sheet located by the front door and taken to a teacher so they are aware of your child’s presence.
+KidzWay must be advised of any change.
+On arrival your child must be “signed-in” on the daily sign-in sheet located in the foyer and taken to a teacher so they are aware of your child’s presence.
 Please help your child place their lunchbox and drink bottle on the shelf near the morning tea tables, and hang up their bag, jacket and hat on the hook with their name tag.
 Also, place their bag in their named cubby-hole.
 Encouraging your child to perform these jobs develops your child’s care for their belongings and name recognition.

 At departure time, collect your child’s belongings, notify a staff member of your child’s departure and sign your child out.